Spider-Rom/Support-Vector-Machine-Based-Classifier-Model-of-COVID-19-patients/README.md

-# This classification model is a part of a unpublished medicial research, and the predicted values are for reference ONLY by clinicians.
+# This classification model is a part of a unpublished medicial research, and the predicted values are for reference ONLY BY CLINICIANS.

 # The model was constructed by R software (version 3.6.0) and e1071 package.